-- 3) An adult basic, or adult secondary, or a remedial education course that is organized into discrete modules and offered for variable credit shall, at the request of the college, be approved for repeatability under the following conditions: - A) No discrete module is repeated more than three times, - B) The title of each module completed and the grade received is permanently recorded on the student's academic record, and - C) The content and number of credit hours for each discrete module is shown on the course syllabus and on the course classification form requesting approval of repeatability by the ICCB. - 4) An adult basic, adult secondary, or a remedial education course that is not organized into discrete modules shall, at the request of the college, be approved for repeatability under the following conditions: - A) The number of times the course may be taken for credit does not exceed four times, i.e., repeatable three times. - B) The variety of skill levels included in the course and the methods used to accommodate individual differences based on an assessment of student skills is specified in the course syllabus. - C) The course title and the grade received is permanently recorded on the student's academic record each time that the course is taken.
+- C) The content and number of credit hours for a discrete module is shown on the course syllabus and on the course classification form requesting approval of repeatability by ICCB. - 4) An adult basic, adult secondary or remedial education course that is not organized into discrete modules shall, at the request of the college, be approved for repeatability under the following conditions: - A) The number of times the course may be taken for credit does not exceed four times, or the semester or equivalent; e.g., a single course can be taken one time and repeated no more than three times per student. - B) The variety of skill levels included in the course and the methods used to accommodate individual differences based on an assessment of student skills is specified in the course syllabus; and - C) The course title and the grade received is permanently recorded on the student's academic record each time that the course is taken.